georgeturcasubb/transversals/README.md

 ## Requirements

 Use Python 3.
-The scripts use only the Python standard library; no Sage, Magma, PARI/GP, or Python package installation is needed for these reviewer checks.
+The scripts use only the Python standard library;

 The commands below should be run from the repository root.